shakiashvili/shakiashvili/README.md

 ### 📫 Let's Connect

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/george-shakiashvili or explore my work here on GitHub!
+Feel free to connect with me on [LinkedIn]